 News Clinton up big on Christie in Iowa prez poll Former United States Secretary of State Hillary Clinton attends a roundtable discussion held by Univision between parents of elementary school children and politicians regarding language learning and preschool on Feb.
 4, 2014 in New York City.
 Photo Credit: Getty Images / Andrew Burton By BIANCA FORTIS.
 Special to amNewYork March 13, 2014 4:57 PM Print Share fbShare Tweet Email Hillary Clinton has 45% to 35% edge over New Jersey Gov. Chris Christie among Iowa voters in the 2016 presidential election, according to a Quinnipiac University poll released Thursday.
 The results are a big shift from the Dec.
 17 poll -- before for Christie's Bridgegate scandal -- showing the governor with the a 45 to 40% edge over the former secretary of state.
 When voters were asked whether Clinton would make a good president, 55% said yes.
 Clinton was the only candidate included in the poll who received a positive score.
 Comparatively, President Barack Obama himself had a low approval rating of only 39%.
 In the new poll, Clinton also had double digit leads over several other potential Republican contenders: She leads 49 to 39% over Rand Paul; 51% to 35% over Sen; Ted Cruz and 51% to 37% over former Florida Gov. Jeb Bush.
 The poll -- which has a margin of error of plus or minus 2.6 percentage points -- was a survey of 1,411 registered voters in Iowa, conducted March 5 to 11.
 By BIANCA FORTIS.
-Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.